Paul Budde

 In 1385 Philip had positioned himself as the strongest figure amongst the regents.
 He used this to his advantage by arranging the double wedding that year (see below).

 After Charles VI came to age it became apparent that he was mentally unstable, which – in 1392 – led to reinstating Philip’s regency.
-During this period he was able to redirect annually one-eighth to one-sixth of the royal revenues to his own treasury [x.
-Brief history of the Hundred Years War, Desmond Seward, 1978, p.144] At other times Louis, Duke of Orleans held the regency, as greedy as Philips, he also increased taxes to pay for his ambitions in Italy.
+During this period he was able to redirect annually one-eighth to one-sixth of the royal revenues to his own treasury – mainly for military services provided in the French war against the English[1.
+Brief history of the Hundred Years War, Desmond Seward, 1978, p.144] At other times Louis, Duke of Orleans held the regency, as greedy as Philips, he also increased taxes in his case to pay for his ambitions in Italy.

-Philips power play in France and its war with England was not always seen as being in the interest of the cities and they often refused to taxes the dukes required for their power plays and wars.
+Philips power play in France and its war with England – which made him fabulously rich – was not always seen as being in the interest of the Flemish cities and they often refused to pay taxes the dukes required for their power plays and wars.
 Also the influx of French officials into Flanders was often resisted.
-Slowly but steadily the emphasis of the duke started to move northwards, this is also apparent in the increasing patronising of the Flemish artisans, who started their period of Renaissance.

 With Philip’s attention more aimed at France, this left the cities in Flanders to use that situation to further entrench and expand their own powers.
 During the Burgundian century, Gent in particular would show continuous defiance.